Tax Management India. Com

 X X X X Extracts X X X X

-..... defendant.
+..... of the second defendant.
 The second defendant relies upon the provisions of Order VI, Rule 14A (5)(a) of the Code of Civil Procedure, for seeking stay of the suit.
 212. However, I do not think that there is any necessity to stay the suit.
 The second defendant has entered appearance through counsel and has also filed counter affidavits to the applications for injunction.
 The second defendant has also come up with substantial applications for stay of suit and rejection of plaint.
 Therefore, the stage at which the provisions of Order VI, Rule 14A(5) are to be invoked, has already passed.
 As a matter of fact, a careful perusal of the provisions of sub rules (5), (6), (7) and (8) of Rule 14A of Order VI would show (i) that at any time, the plaintiff can seek the setting aside of the order of stay, after furnishing the true address of the defendant; and (ii) that as per sub rule (8), nothing in Rule 14A shall prevent the Court from directing the service of process at any other address.
 213. Now that the second defendant has effectively defended itself, there is no occasion to invoke the said provision.
-We have already crossed the stage at which the provisions of Order VI, Rule 14A(5) could be in .....
+We have already crossed the stage at which the provisions of Order VI, Rule 14A(5) c .....

 X X X X Extracts X X X X